Build the perfect dining table with 2 leaves big enough for entertaining with these build plans.

 Build the Breadboard Ends

-Cut (2) 40″ long 2x8 boards.
+Cut 40″ long pieces from 2×8 boards for the ends.
 Then measure 5″ in from the top and 5″ down from the side and draw a line between them.

 Cut this piece off with a circular saw and guide track.